Proctoring for Online Semester-Based Courses

 - Web browser and operating system requirements can be found on the Technical Requirements page.
 The web browser must be configured to accept cookies.

-- Please work with Disability Services for Students and your course instructor to determine possible accommodations.
+Accommodations can be requested for students with disabilities.
+Please work with Disability Services for Students and your course instructor to determine possible accommodations.

 ProctorU does not charge for additional time for accommodated testing.